Irish names

 James supplanter; a longtime top name in both Ireland and the US

-Liam strong-willed warrior (short form of William); a top baby name in the US today
+Liam the short form Ireland made of Uilliam, or William, "will" and "helmet"; a top baby name in the US today

 Maeve she who intoxicates (legendary warrior queen of Connacht)